matsveyenak/matsveyenak/README.md

 🙂 I’m a Middle Android Developer at Capgemini now

-🌱 enjoy Android Development and UX Design
+🇵🇱 based in Wroclaw, Poland

-💬 ask me about tennis or Eurovision lol
+💬 ask me about tennis or Eurovision, gym lover too

 📫 how to reach me: [linkedin](https://www.linkedin.com/in/matsveyenak/), [email](mailto:aliaksei.matsveyenak@gmail.com)

-😄 lover of sports, history and music industry